ClayDowling/motor-avrlibc/docs/lab.md

 drive this application.
 When all of the tests pass, you will have a minimally working version of the program.

+The files `test/test_controller.c` and `test/test_state_transition.c`
-The file `test/test_controller.c` contains all of the tests which are used to ensure that the program works as desired.
+contains all of the tests which are used to ensure that the program works as desired.
 The tests have a consistent format:

     TEST(Controller, setup_byDefault_initializesMotorState)